spatnaik17/scenario-agent-testing/README.md

 ## Example

-This is how a simple simulation with tool check looks like with Scenario:
+This is how a simulation with tool check looks like with Scenario:

 ```python
 # Define any custom assertions